rax-incubate/gcp-mc-demo/README.md

 # Deploy Applications

+## Myapp - Anthos and AlloyDB - GCP

 In this section, we will make sure our custom application works.
 This application is already deployed using Anthos ACM but we need some additional DB setup and secrets configuration.
 The application creatively named "myapp" is a simple python APP that talks to AlloyDB table which contains information from the public IMDB database.
 To get to a working application, few steps are required.